Artificial Insemination at Home – Scheduling, Process and Success Rate

 Tips for Insemination

-These tips are kept in mind when the woman plans to go through artificial insemination at home:
+These at home insemination tips are to be kept in mind when the woman plans to go through artificial insemination at home:

 - She has to make sure that she only uses sterilised items as this procedure can leave her open to the risk of infections.

 - She has to make sure the injection reaches all the way to the entrance of the cervix, making it much easier for the sperms to swim towards the egg in the uterus.

 - It is recommended the woman has an orgasm after the semen is injected.
 This is because, during orgasms, the cervical muscles contract and vacuum up any semen inside the uterus.

 - She has to only use the equipment one time, and then throw it away.
 This avoids any contamination.

 - She needs to wash her hands before and after the procedure.

 - She has to stay in the same position for at least half an hour for the sperm to reach the egg.

 How Does the Insemination Process Work?

 This process works the same way as natural insemination.
 In this case, however, instead of a penis ejaculating semen into the vagina, a syringe is used to do the same thing.
 Once the sperms are in the cervix, they will enter the uterus, where one of them fuses with the egg, forming a zygote.
 The zygote then develops into a foetus over time.

 How Much Time Is Required for Artificial Insemination at Home?

 This method can be attempted as many times as the woman wants until she gets results.
 As long as she ensures that she performs the procedure during her ovulation, it should work sooner or later.
 If it doesn’t seem to be working after repeated attempts, she should contact her doctor.

 Risk of Home Insemination